-To save an unfinished project, choose Project · Save.
+To save an unfinished project, choose Project - Save.
 The "Save Current Project" window will be opened.
 Choose where you would like to save the project.
-Then in the Name: text field, enter a name for the project.
-Now click the Save button.
+In the Name: text field, enter a name for the project.
+Click the Save button, and your unfinished project is saved.
+When saving a project, you are only saving the parameters of the project; you've burned nothing to the disc at this time.